Programme 11 February

 - Bente Mikkelsen, Director Global Engagement Strategies, St.Jude Children's Research Hospital & Senior advisor Oslo Science City

-- Cathrine Lofthus, Director General of Health and Chief Medical Officer Directorate of Health (moderator)
+- Cathrine Lofthus, Director General of Health and Chief Medical Officer Directorate of Health (chair)

 - Valeria Vitelli, Professor, University of Oslo